luau-lang/luau/rfcs/require-by-string-relative-paths.md

 ### Roblox specifics

 In the Roblox engine, developers can reasonably expect something similar to be implemented.
-Assuming a central package management system were available for storing packages and providing default aliases to require them, a Roblox Script could contain `local Roact = require("Roact")`, and everything would "just work".
+A Roblox Script could contain `local dependency = require("./dependency")`.

 However, when requiring a "floating" ModuleScript (not part of this central package management system), there will not be a default alias provided.
 This is bad style and will not be encouraged.